ibm-cloud-architecture/refarch-eda/docs/rt-analytics/README.md

 Streaming applications are writen for and deployed to the Streaming Analytics run time.
 The run time provides a highly optimized  environment/engine for stateful,parallel processing of analytical worklaods across multiple event streams.

 ### Application programing langauages and standards
-Across the industry there have been few standars for event stream applications and languages.
+Across the industry there have been few standards for event stream applications and languages.
 Typically streaming engines have provided language specific programming models tied to a specific platform.

 Commonly seen langauges include
 * Python - support for working with data
 * Java -  as the pervasive application developmenty language

-Other more platform specific languages have emerged where ultimate real time processing performance is required.
+Other more platform specific languages have emerged when ultimate real time processing performance is required.

 More recently Google initiatied the Apache Beam project https://beam.apache.org/ to provide a unified programming model for streaming analytics applications.